gromeck/CWP-Mockup/README.md

           show this help
  -s <name or IP address>
  --server <name or IP address>
           if this option is set, the CWP-Mockup will run in client mode and will connect the referenced server;
-          this option is not passed, CWP-Mockup will run in server mode -p <port>
+          if this option is not passed, CWP-Mockup will run in server mode -p <port>
  --port <port>
-          use <port> for the communication between server and client; default is 2566 -d
+          use <port> for the communication between server and client;
- --debug
+          default is 2566
+ -d <dir>
+ --docroot <dir>
+          set the document root to serve static files via HTTP to deliver the web version of CWP-Mockup;
+          default is /usr/share/CWP-Mockup/htdocs/
+ -v
+ --verbose
           enable debug mode and print some information -f
  --fullscreen